From Varadhan's Limit to Eigenmaps: A Guide to the Geometric Analysis behind Manifold Learning: Spectral Embeddings and Embedding Dimensions

 In this section we present various results on {\bf \em spectral embeddings} of Riemannian manifolds where we refer to an embedding as spectral if it is defined using eigenfunctions, eigenvalues, and/or heat kernels.
 There has been significant research activity in this area inspired by the applications of spectral embeddings to study high dimensional data sets.
 It is of particular interest to study the smallest dimension, $N$, such that $M^n$ can be embedded into ${\mathbb R}^N$ and to find uniform bounds on this dimension $N$.
 This is referred to as the { \bf \em embedding dimension} of $M^n$.

-Note a truncated heat kernel map $\psi^N_t$ is an embedding iff the corresponding eigenmap, $\Phi^N$, defined using the same ordering of eigenfunctions is also an embedding.
+Note a truncated heat kernel map, $\psi^N_t$, as defined in (\ref{BBG-trunc}) is an embedding iff the corresponding smooth eigenmap, $\Phi^N$, as defined in (\ref{BN-smooth-eigenmap}) is also an embedding.
 This is because the only distinction between these maps is the scaling of the various entries using eigenvalues.
 Other spectral maps discussed above have similar uniform bounds on $N$.